IgniteUI/indigo-design-docfx/en/components/input.md

 ### Styling

-The Input comes with styling achievable through changing the primary, success, warning and error colors of your theme in the Styling library.
+The Input comes with styling achievable through changing the primary, success, warning, and error colors of your theme in the Styling library.

 ![](../images/input_styling.png)

 ## Usage

 Use the box type of Input when placing forms on top of an image to improve readability.
-When using an Input in warning or error state in your designs prefer the one with helper text and use the opportunity to provide guidance to the user.
+When using an Input in warning or error state in your designs, prefer the one with helper text and use the opportunity to provide guidance to the user.

 | Do                           | Don't                          |
 | ---------------------------- | ------------------------------ |